Lysol maker: Please don't drink our cleaning products

-The company that makes Lysol is urging customers not to consume its cleaning products after President Donald Trump suggested the possibility of injecting disinfectants to protect people from coronavirus.
+The company that makes Lysol and Dettol is urging customers not to consume its cleaning products after President Donald Trump suggested the possibility of injecting disinfectants to protect people from coronavirus.

 Reckitt Benckiser, a British company, warned Friday that human consumption of disinfectant products is dangerous.
 It issued the statement following "recent speculation and social media activity."